 As the turmoil at home raged during my second marriage, my panic attacks greatly intensified.
 At times, these assaults sprang up out of nowhere.
 I remember feeling completely peaceful one night as I fell asleep.
 Then, at 3 a.m., I woke up overwhelmed in a state of great terror.
 What was happening to me?
 How could I feel so fearful apart from any conscious worry or threat?

 On this particular occasion, I battled the anxiousness with Scripture and prayer for an hour before I again felt the Lord’s peace again in my heart.
-I also began to recognize the devil’s role in these attacks as he sought to take advantage of my weakness.
+I also began to recognize the devil’s role in these attacks as he sought to take advantage of my weakness and as such, I would need to fight him to get my life back.

 A Song Restores My Eternal Focus